Kansas City Divorce Lawyer

 Divorce lawyer Mark A. Wortman offers effective representation to divorcing spouses in the Kansas City Missouri area.
 Divorce cases can range from an uncontested matter where the parties agree on a settlement of the issues, to fully contested divorce litigation, including disputes regarding parenting time with children (custody and visitation), child support, spousal maintenance, spousal misconduct, temporary and pendent elite orders, attorney fees, and character and division of property — including real property, business interests, retirement plans, military pensions and benefits, personal property.

 The selection of a divorce lawyer is a critical one, as the attorney representing the spouse can either make or break the case.
-Kansas City divorce attorney Mark A. Wortman is not only thoroughly knowledgeable in Missouri divorce law, but he is compassionate in his representation and experienced in dealing with the needs of his clients.
+Kansas City divorce lawyer Mark A. Wortman is not only thoroughly knowledgeable in Missouri divorce law, but he is compassionate in his representation and experienced in dealing with the needs of his clients.
 At the law office of Mark A. Wortman, we care about our clients and truly desire to bring a successful result in every case we handle.

 Below we have provided some general information on Missouri divorce law.
 Please feel free to research our website and visit our Kansas City Missouri divorce blog.
-Please note however that this information is for your general information only, and is no substitute for the expertise of an experienced Missouri divorce attorney.
+Please note however that this information is for your general information only, and is no substitute for the expertise of an experienced Missouri divorce lawyer.

 If you have questions, we encourage you to contact us about how we can make the difference in your case.

 In Missouri, it is not necessary to show that one of the parties is at fault in the decline of the marriage.
 The court must only find that there is a breakdown in the essential objects and goals of the marriage, and that there is no likelihood of saving the marriage.
 If the parties agree to the breakdown of the marriage, further evidence is not generally required.
 However, if one of the parties to the divorce alleges that there is no irretrievable breakdown, the court may consider all relevant factors, including the circumstances that gave rise to the filing of the petition and the prospect of reconciliation.
 For more information see RSMo section 452.320.2(1).